datamesse/datamesse.github.io/README.md

 npm run deploy
 ```

-**Note:** It is important to ensure you let the process complete fully, otherwise you may get errors that forc arebulting from scratch.
+**Note:** It is important to let the process complete fully, otherwise you may get errors that forc arebulting from scratch.

 4. From GitHub, change the GitHub Pages setting to deploy from branch gh-pages.